 The treatment options depend on what condition you have and how severely you are affected.
 They may include one or more of the following:

 Understanding the cause of symptoms and talking things over with a friend, family member or health professional may help.
-In particular, some people worry that the physical symptoms of anxiety, such as a 'thumping heart' (palpitations), are due to a physical illness.
+In particular, some people worry that the physical symptoms of anxiety, such as a 'thumping heart' are due to a physical illness - 'a heart problem'.
 This can make anxiety worse.
-Understanding that you have an anxiety disorder is unlikely to cure it but it often helps.
+Understanding that you have an anxiety disorder is unlikely to cure your symptoms but it often helps.

 This may help some people with certain conditions.
-For example, counselling which focuses on problem-solving skills may help if you have GAD.
+For example, counselling which focuses on problem-solving skills may help if you have generalised anxiety disorder (GAD).

 Anxiety management courses